racimcaid/embedded-ai-weather-station/README.md

 ![Machine Learning](https://img.shields.io/badge/ML-Weather%20Prediction-brightgreen)
 ![Status](https://img.shields.io/badge/Status-Prototype-informational)

-An end-to-end embedded weather station built on **Arduino GIGA R1 WiFi**, combining **real-time environmental sensing**, an **on-device machine learning model** for **temperature forecasting (+1 hour)**, and an **embedded web dashboard** for live monitoring.
+An end-to-end embedded weather station built on **Arduino GIGA R1 WiFi**, combining **real-time environmental sensing**, **on-device machine learning inference** for **+1 hour temperature forecasting**, and a lightweight **embedded web dashboard** for live monitoring.

 ---

 ## Overview

-This project was developed as an embedded systems and AI integration project to demonstrate the complete pipeline from **data-driven model design** to **deployment on a microcontroller**.
+This project was developed to demonstrate a complete embedded AI pipeline, from **data preparation and model design** to **deployment on a microcontroller**.

-The system:
+The system is capable of:

-- acquires real-time weather data from multiple sensors,
+- acquiring real-time environmental data from multiple sensors,
-- estimates wind speed, wind direction, and rainfall,
+- estimating wind speed, wind direction, and rainfall,
-- runs a **local AI inference pipeline** on the embedded target,
+- running a fully local AI inference pipeline on the embedded target,
-- predicts the **next-hour temperature**,
+- predicting the **next-hour temperature**,
-- exposes all measurements through a **WiFi-hosted dashboard and JSON endpoint**.
+- exposing live measurements through a **WiFi-hosted dashboard** and a **JSON API endpoint**.

-The objective was not only to build a weather station, but to design a **full embedded intelligent system** integrating:
+Beyond a simple weather station, this project was designed as a full embedded intelligent system integrating:

 - hardware interfacing,
 - signal acquisition,
 - non-blocking firmware scheduling,